sangpotado/cse15l-lab1/lab5/labreport.md

 The full command line (or lines) you ran to trigger the bug: ![p4bashcommand](p4bashcommand.png).
 These lines are in `grade.sh` script

-A description of what to edit to fix the bug:

-As shown in step 3, I used `vim` to access and edit the code.
+A description of what to edit to fix the bug: As shown in step 3, I used `vim` to access and edit the code.

-Then, I would use
+I then access git repository `https://github.com/sangpotado/lab5bugscenario`, edit the code, and run these commands:
 ```
 git add .
 git commit -m "fix bug"
 git push
 ```
 to make the change to the repository

+## Part 2: Reflection

+I only know `git` and some Linux terminal commands before this quarter.
+Now, I have a better understanding about `ssh` and `bash`.
+I got more comfortable working with remote server now, given that my terminal commands vocabs has increased.
+Java is not my go-to programming language, but learning about java's server, jdb, process is cool.